Surfing-Chef/udemy-vue2/README.md

     <p v-html="finishedLink"></p>

   <!-- the v-html directive will ensure the finishedLink interpolated attribute
-      is rendered as HTML not text, making it a working link -->
+      is rendered as raw HTML not text, making it a working link -->
   </div>
   ```